Estimated reading time: 5 minutes

-Churches want to know when a visitor attends so they can welcome them and help them transition into members.
+Churches want to know when visitors attend to welcome them and help them transition into members.

 The challenge for churches is knowing who the visitors are – and reaching out to acknowledge them.

-It can be easy to slip in undetected in a church of more than a few hundred people, so creating systems that identify visitors and understanding their experience can be very enlightening.
+It can be easy to slip in undetected in a church of over a few hundred people, so creating systems that identify visitors and understand their experience can be very enlightening.

 7 Questions to Ask Church Visitors